 Now the first question is, what kind of cheese to stuff inside?
 Any cheese will taste great, I’ve used many different kinds making these stuffed burgers over time (I’ve used pepper jack, cheddar, white cheddar, Monterey jack, etc.), but nothing comes close to the salty, mouth-watering flavor of feta cheese (at least, for me and my taste preferences).

 Tasty and Easy Feta Stuffed Burgers with Caramelized Onions

-- 2 medium yellow onions, sliced
+- 2 medium yellow onion - sliced

-- 2 tablespoons olive oil, plus more for brushing
+- 2 tablespoons olive oil - plus more for brushing

-- 2 pounds ground beef hamburger mince
+- 2 pounds ground beef (minced beef) - hamburger mince

 - 1 teaspoon paprika